-The JCSO is the preferred contact for reporting campus crimes while participating in the Jerusalem Center program.
+The JCSO is the preferred contact for reporting campus crimes, and is the designated contact for emergency and dangerous criminal and non-criminal reports while participating in the Jerusalem Center program.
 However, students and employees may also report criminal incidents to CSAs, who are individuals who have responsibility for campus security, the authority to institute corrective measures for Title IX purposes, or significant responsibility for student and campus activities, including student housing, student discipline, and campus judicial proceedings.

-The individuals, departments, and organizations listed below are currently designated as CSAs for the Jerusalem Center.
+The individuals listed below are currently designated as CSAs for the Jerusalem Center.
 CSA designations may change from year to year as individual responsibilities are modified.
-Any student wishing to report a Clery Act Crime to a CSA can find the CSA's contact information in the campus directory located at my.byu.edu under the "Communication" tab.
+Any student wishing to report a Clery Act Crime to a CSA can find the CSA's contact information in the list below.